 Asia-Pacific Organising Authorities Platform (AP OAP)

-The AP OAP was established in 2017 in the intent to faciltate the exchange of policies and knowledge between public transport authorities.
-The Platform follows a work plan collectively decided and based on key working topics aiming to enable authorities to provide transport systems which are safe, reliable, efficient, environmentally friendly and satisfying to both users and operators.
-The Platform also explores new technologies impacting the public transport sector and discusses opportunities and solutions to cope with the growth in demand for transport facilities and services.
+The AP OAP was established in 2017 in the intent to facilitate the exchange of policies and knowledge between public transport authorities.
+The Platform collaboratively discusses and shares on key working topics to achieve the overarching goal of providing commuters a safe, reliable, efficient, environmentally friendly and satisfying public transport system.
+The Platform also explores the impact of new technologies, new mobility players and the latest trends on public transport policies to ensure authorities keep abreast of the evolving needs of urban mobility.

-- To create a platform for organising authorities in Asia-Pacific Region to exchange knowledge relating to urban public transport policies, operations, planning and technologies.
+- To create a platform dedicated to public transport authorities of the Asia-Pacific region to discuss about urban public transport policies, operations, planning and technologies.

 - To disseminate local, national and international knowledge and best practices between authority representatives.

-- To identify areas of potential collaboration between representatives of AP OAP.
+- To identify areas for collaboration between AP OAP Members.

 Key working topics